home

 "Gator at ten o'clock!"
 Dach yelled, blasting the other nearest reptile as Meryl scrambled up the stone platform.
 They were now under siege, and heard more screams amidst the ruins in the night.
 Things were looking dire for the teachers and Principal,whose radios ceased to function.
 Trapped in Grid C-2, they scaled a tall palm tree which a furious Black Bear was now shaking.
 Meanwhile in Grid N-4, Bubbah and his dojo pupils were busy in martial combat with risen animated mummies of ancient tribal warriors.

-As for Rich, Kyle, Yuriko,and Jaejae, they was fleeing from a foaming wild boar.
-They rounded a corner and then tripped over a stone step, barely noticing that they were in line of sight of Meryl Murrey and Dach Savage.
-Horrible rabid piggy tusks were about to rip them apart, until it was turned into barbeque by their gunfire.
+Rich, Kyle, Yuriko and Jaejae, fled screaming from a possessed bear.
+They rounded a corner and then tripped over a stone step, barely noticing that they were in line of sight of Meryl and Dach.
+Bear claws were about to rip them apart, until the bruin was withered by several tranquilizer darts.
 It was about to get very crowded on top of that alter.

 As they climbed on to the rain-slick altar, everyone turned to the weener dog for an explanation.